 The Backpack Program began in 2008 when we heard that there were Henderson County school children deemed “nutritionally deprived” at their homes on the weekends.
 We teamed up with MANNA Packs for Kids in Asheville, a food bank providing over 5,000 bags of weekend food in Western North Carolina.

 We currently serve five area schools, from daycare to middle school, adding supplemental food to MANNA bags.
 We are a totally volunteer group, from meeting the MANNA truck, to shopping, packing, and delivering to the schools.
 Funding comes from grants, fund raisers, and private donations.
-Our team welcomes all interested people to join us on Friday mornings, during the school year.
+Our team welcomes all interested people to join us on Thursday mornings during the school year.

 Watch a video here to see our dedicated volunteers at work and to learn more about our ministry.